forget/telegram-forwarder/README.md

 A simple tool to forward a message (or multiple) from one channel to another.

-To install, simply download python and the telethon module:
+First install python with pip, then install the needed dependencies:
 ```
 pip install telethon
 ```